mi2bprob382/paulinarizzo.com/_posts/2025-11-30-san-agustin-etla-private-ceramics-classes.md

 ### Individual classes

-If you can't make it to my [Tuesday group classes for hand building pottery](/oaxaca-pottery-classes/), [schedule an individual class!](mailto:paulinarizzo.s@gmail.com){: .btn .btn--primary}
+If you can't make it to my [Tuesday group classes for hand building pottery](/oaxaca-pottery-classes/), [schedule an individual class!](mailto:paulinarizzo.s@gmail.com)

 Individual ceramics classes are also a good opportunity to learn other techniques that aren't as suited to a group setting, such as use and feeding of the pottery wheel.